Convalent Bonds (Apex)

 Compounds containing an ionic bond are typically formed between a metal and a nonmetal.
 Examples include sodium chloride (NaCl), magnesium oxide (MgO), and calcium fluoride (CaF2).
 These compounds form due to the transfer of electrons from the metal to the nonmetal, resulting in the formation of ions that are held together by electrostatic forces.

-Potassium chloride typically forms an ionic bond.
-In this bond, potassium, a metal, donates an electron to chlorine, a nonmetal, resulting in the formation of positively charged potassium ions and negatively charged chloride ions that are held together by electrostatic forces.
+An ionic bond typically forms between a metal and a nonmetal.
+For example, sodium (Na), a metal, can form an ionic bond with chlorine (Cl), a nonmetal.
+In this bond, sodium donates an electron to chlorine, resulting in the formation of positively charged sodium ions (Na⁺) and negatively charged chloride ions (Cl⁻), which are held together by electrostatic forces.